MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/export-your-model.md

 ## Related content

-Integrate your exported model into an application by exploring one of the following articles or samples:
+To integrate your exported model into an application, explore one of the following articles or samples:

 * [Run a TensorFlow model in Python](export-model-python.md)
 * [Use your ONNX model with Windows Machine Learning](custom-vision-onnx-windows-ml.md)